Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 **Buffered channel**

-When you close a buffered channel, the internal buffer is drained.Any pending readers will receive the items in the buffer at the time of closing.
-Once the buffer is empty and there are more pending readers , They are woken up or terminated with a `ChannelClosed` exceptions.
+When you close a buffered channel, the internal buffer is drained.
+Any pending readers will receive the items in the buffer at the time of closing.
+Once the buffer is empty and there are more pending readers , They are woken up/terminated with a `ChannelClosed` exceptions.

 Also, all pending senders , thus those waiting to push into the channel but the buffer